docker/docs/engine/swarm/networking.md

-Service discovery can work in two different ways: internal connection-based load-balancing at Layers 3 and 4 using the embedded DNS and a virtual IP (VIP), or external and customized request-based load-balacning at Layer 7 using DNS round robin (DNSRR).
+Service discovery can work in two different ways: internal connection-based load-balancing at Layers 3 and 4 using the embedded DNS and a virtual IP (VIP), or external and customized request-based load-balancing at Layer 7 using DNS round robin (DNSRR).
 You can configure this per service.

 - By default, when you attach a service to a network and that service publishes